 School liaison: outreach programme, Department of Anthropology, Durham University (2012-14).

 Science, Technology, Engineering, and Maths (STEM) Ambassador (2010-14).

 TeachingI am happy to supervise students with an interest in child health, inequality, school meals and holiday hunger.

 - McGowan VJ, Wistow J, Lewis SJ, Popay J, Bambra C. Identifying pathways to health improvement in a resident-led area-based empowerment initiative in England: Evidence from the Communities in Control study.
 Journal of Public Health 2018.
 In Preparation.

-- Roberts K, McGowan VJ, Machaira T, Allen R, Targett V, Tedstone A, Ells LJ.
-A mixed methods review of behaviour changes resulting from experimental studies that examine the effect of fiscal measures targeted at high sugar food and non-alcoholic drink.
-Nutrition and Diabetes 2016.
-Submitted.
+- Roberts KE, Ells LJ, McGowan VJ, Machaira T, Targett VC, Allen RE, Tedstone AE.
+A rapid review examining purchasing changes resulting from fiscal measures targeted at high sugar foods and sugar-sweetened drinks.
+Nutrition and Diabetes 2017, 7, 302.

 - Ells LJ, Atkinson G, McGowan VJ, Hamilton S, Waller G, Harrison S. Intermittent fasting interventions for the treatment of overweight and obesity in adults aged 18 years and over: A systematic review protocol.
 JBI Database of Systematic Reviews and Implementation Reports 2015, 13(10), 60-68.

 - Ells LJ, Roberts K, McGowan VJ, Machaira T. Sugar Reduction: The evidence for action.
 Annexe 3: A mixed methods review of behaviour changes resulting from marketing strategies targeted at high sugar food and non-alcoholic drinks.
 2015.